This functionality is available only for ArcGIS feature layers or layers created using Excel data.

 - From the map tools, select Layers .

 The layer list appears.

-- If necessary, select the layer you want to modify using the Active layer drop-down menu.
+- Select the layer to modify from the Active layer drop-down menu.

-- From the layer options, select Labels .
+- From the layer options, click Labels .

 The Labels pane appears.

 - Turn on the Enable labels toggle button.

 - Turn off the Enable labels toggle button to turn off labels for the layer.